-With an automated authoring and publishing system, layout is automated (to all the formats listed previously).
-There's no costly verification of pages that only changed because of cascaded layout differences or reformatting necessary in the final, translated document.
+With an automated authoring and publishing system, layout is automated.
+There are no costly verification of pages that only changed because of cascaded layout differences or reformatting necessary in the final, translated document.

 Second, if you're using monolithic, proprietary systems like FrameMaker or Word, what you have is an isolated silo of information.
-You can't have plug and play modules that contain boilerplate information, or reuse information for common components across product lines.
-Each page is authored, copied and pasted, and stored in the silo document.
+You can't have plug and play modules that contain boilerplate information, and you can't reuse information for common components across product lines.
+Each page is hand-authored, copied and pasted, and stored in the silo document.

 In an automated authoring and publishing environment, you can gather fragments together, reuse at will, mix and match your bits of documentation just like you mix and match parts in your products.

 The first time you translate, you translate everything, but after that, because you're reusing information components, you only have to translate new components or changed components.
 You can track, measure, and verify that other components are guaranteed not to have changed, and then automatically merge and create the product documentation after having only the new/changed information translated.

 Again, costs are far, far less because you have the ability to mix and match at a smaller than document level in a nontraditional authoring and publishing environment that is built to leverage reusable components, to automate layout, and minimize impact of changes to every product in your portfolio.